Mt Gunson, Cattle Grid, Windabout

 Windabout, occurs as a flat-lying, 2 to 3 m thick, ~1500 x 500 m sheet at a depth of 60-70 m below surface.
 Mineralisation was controlled by the Marinoan disconformity at the base of the Whyalla Sandstone, where the principal host was a permafrost breccia horizon on the upper surface of the black dolomitic shales of the Tapley Hill Formation.
 Copper sulphide mineralisation, comprising chalcocite, bornite and chalcopyrite, formed a cement in more porous dolarenite clasts in the breccia, and in dolarenite laminae in the underlying black shale (DMITRE SARIG database).

 MG14, represents a NW-trending structural basin containing remnant Tapley Hill Formation strata over the Pernattay Culmination.
 Mineralisation occurs at both the upper and lower margins of the Tapley Hill Formation, at the contacts with the Whyalla Sandstone and Pandurra Formations respectively.
 The better grades (up to 5% Cu) are in a narrow zone ~0.5 m thick at the upper contact, where periglacial breccias similar to those in the Pandurra Formation at Cattle Grid, also immediately below the Whyalla Sandstone, are developed and mineralised.
 Mineralisation favours the more permeable clasts, rather than the black dolomitic mud matrix facies, and extends from the breccia, downwards into the underlying undisturbed shale, favouring similar permeable lithologies (Knutson et al., 1983).
 The lower mineralised contact is up to 3 m thick with grades of ~1% Cu, concentrated in the coarser grained, more permeable dolarenite laminae, rather than the finer black dolomitic mud laminae.
-This lower mineralised zone is mostly underlain by oxidised red and green sandstones, shales and conglomerates of the McLeay Beds which occupied palaeo-steam beds in the Pandurra land surface.
+This lower mineralised zone is mostly underlain by oxidised red and green sandstones, shales and conglomerate/diamictite of the Appila Tillite which occupied palaeo-steam beds in the Pandurra land surface.
 The red facies contain oxidised pseudomorphs after sulphides indicating they were originally reduced and have been subsequently been oxidised by percolating fluids (Knutson et al., 1983).

 The main sulphide minerals in the Tapley Hill Formation are pyrite, chalcopyrite, bornite, chalcocite, galena, sphalerite and carrollite, with lesser marcasite, covellite, linnaeite and wittichenite (Curtis, 1974).
 Pyrite generally occurs as framboids in clastic mudstone lenses and as fine-grained euhedra in the dolostone.
 Wrapping of bedding around pyrite grains and by the presence of mineralisation in dewatering structures which show evidence of soft sediment deformation indicates that some of the pyrite was formed before lithification (Knutson et al., 1983).